Karabakh Conflict Archive

 The aim of the archive

 The idea came from discussions about preserving the unique interview material collated during the making of the Parts of a Circle films.
-There were also broader concerns among civil society peacebuilders about the need to preserve digital copies of materials about the Armenian-Azerbaijani conflict that were in danger of being damaged or lost.
+In these interviews, people affected by the Armenian-Azerbaijani conflict share their experiences.
+The need for such an archive was echoed by peacebuilders who raised the importance of preserving digital copies of materials related to the conflict, which were in danger of being damaged or lost.

 The archiving process

-The archiving process involved mapping potential materials, agreeing a mechanism and methodology to create a common archive and training in archiving methodology.
-It was agreed that the project would initially focus on two areas: missing people, and political activism and unrest related to the conflict from 1988 to 1990.
+The process involved mapping potential materials, developing a common methodology for creating an archive, and training in archiving techniques.
+The project initially focuses on two areas: missing people, and political activism and unrest related to the conflict from 1988 to 1990.

 Following a common methodology, groups in different locations collated digital copies of archive materials, inputting contextual descriptions of over 850 items into an inventory.